Albilvl/albilvl/README.md

 Welcome to my Github!
 I'm a Software Engineer, with a background in coaching and psychology.
 I have experience with HTML, CSS, Javascript, React, SQL, Ruby, Object-Oriented Programming, Ruby on Rails, Sinatra, ActiveRecord, Heroku, SQLite, PostgreSQL, RSpec, MVC Software Architecture.

 I'm looking for Frontend Software Engineering roles primarily, and secondly for roles as a Full-Stack Software Engineer.
-I am always interested in environments where i can continue to grow and learn new languages.
+I am always interested in environments where i can continue to grow and learn new languages such as Python, three.js, Java, C#, C++, Vue.js, etc.

 </p>

  <hr/>

   - 🛠 My last project was: [**Kloset**](https://github.com/albilvl/kloset), an intuitive closet organizer built with react frontend and ruby on rails backend.

+  - 🌱 I’m currently learning ...
+Data Strucrures and Algorithms
+  - 💬 Ask me about ...
+Soccer
+  - 📫 How to reach me: ...   <a href="https://www.linkedin.com/in/albankole"> Here! <a/>